panindresahil/SQL_Portfolio_Projects/README.md

 Problem Statement :- Analaysis of Atliq Hardware's financial segment, Sales segment and Supply Chain segment.

-This project is part of assignments of the course "SQL Beginner to Advanced For Data Professionals" from Codebasic.ai
+This project is part of assignments of the course "SQL Beginner to Advanced For Data Professionals" from Codebasics.ai